jjelleazarr/se2_tigersafe/README.md

 For the back-end, /models and /controllers will be utilized.

 - /models -> Firebase database access and Dart classes to represent the data.
-- /views -> UI widgets go here.
+- /views -> For mobile and website UI development.
 - /controllers -> Refer to pseudocode in SDD.

-This project is cross-platform capable.
-No need to separate files for each user.

-Use conditional statements for determining the user in each dart files.